-- 1. Why is it a good idea for me to place the common welfare of all AA members before individual welfare?
+- Why is it a good idea for me to place the common welfare of all AA members before individual welfare?
 What would happen to me if AA as a whole disappeared? - 2.
 When I do not trust AA's current servants, who do I wish had the authority to straighten them out? - 3.
-In my opinions of and remarks about other AAs, am I implying membership requirements other than a desire to stay sober? - 4.
+In my opinion of and remarks about other AAs, am I implying membership requirements other than a desire to stay sober? - 4.
 Do I ever try to get a certain AA group to conform to my standards, not its own? - 5.
 Have I a personal responsibility in helping an AA group fulfil its primary purpose?
-What is my - 6.
-Does my personal behaviour reflect the Tradition 6 or misrepresent it? - 7.
-Do I do all I can to support AA financially?
-When is the last time I anonymously gave away a SHARE or Roundabout subscription?
+What is my part? - 6.
+Does my personal behaviour reflect the Sixth Tradition or belie it? - 7.
+Do I do all I can do to support AA financially?
+When is the last time I anonymously gave away a Grapevine subscription? - 8.
+Do I complain about certain AAs' behaviour z- especially if they are paid to work for AA?
+Who made me so smart? - 9.
+Do I fulfil all AA responsibilities in such a way as to pl3ease privately even my own conscience?
+Really? - 10.
+Do my utterances always reflect the Tenth Tradition, or do I give AA critics real ammunition? - 11.
+Should I keep my AA membership a secret, or reveal it in private conversation when that may help another alcoholic (and therefore me)?
+Is my brand of AA so attractive that other drunks want it? - 12.
+What is the real importance of me among 500,000 AAs?